Harold James Nicholson: Career and personal life

 Nicholson was comfortable with Army life and performed well, as a captain and company commander in a U.S. Army intelligence unit.
 He served in the "Screaming Eagles", the Army's 101st Airborne Division.
 His training in cryptography enabled him to acquire a staff position in Army intelligence.

 His wife was unhappy with military life, and moving from post to post.
 After the birth of their first child, in 1978, Nicholson quit the Army and moved his family to Kansas City, Kansas, to work for Hallmark Cards.
 A year later, Nicholson was bored with this unchallenging new career.

 Nicholson joined the CIA in October 1980, and entered a top-secret training program at Camp Peary, Virginia, and soon began to accept overseas postings and espionage assignments.

 In his career with the CIA, Nicholson was assigned duties throughout the world.
 He worked for the CIA as an operations officer specializing in intelligence operations against foreign intelligence services, including the intelligence services of the USSR and later, the Russian Federation.
-From 1982 to 1985, he worked for the CIA in Manila, where he had direct contacts with targeted Soviet officials; from 1985 to 1987 he worked for the CIA in Bangkok, from 1987 to 1989 in Tokyo.
+From 1982 to 1985, he worked for the CIA in Manila, where he had direct contact with targeted Soviet officials; from 1985 to 1987 he worked for the CIA in Bangkok, from 1987 to 1989 in Tokyo.

 From 1990 to 1992, he was the CIA Chief of Station in Bucharest, Romania.
 At this point, Nicholson's personal family problems and his workaholic lifestyle raised red flags, and ensuring security concerns.
 John R. Davis Jr., who was U.S. Ambassador to Romania during the last three months of Nicholson's tenure remembers that he "wasn't keen" on having Nicholson remain at the embassy.
 A few years later, after Nicholson had committed espionage and been discovered, Davis said: "He must have had severe psychological problems to do what he did, having spent all those years on the side of the angels, then suddenly to flip like that."
 Although senior Embassy officials say they reported warnings to the CIA, the cautionary warnings, if received, were not heeded, because Nicholson was moved to another important overseas position, in Malaysia.